Pickleft/Swift/Readme.md

 ## Usage

 * Configure Your CPS & Options.
 Leave Randomization On If You Want A Anti-Cheat Bypass
-* The Missing DLL To Debug (Safe But, Use At Your Own Risk) : https://github.com/Pickleft/tools/blob/main/GunaUI-Key.rar?raw=true
+* The Missing Reference, To Debug (Safe.
+Use Dnspy To Check Source) : https://github.com/Pickleft/tools/blob/main/GunaUI-Key.rar?raw=true

 ## Authors